rust-lang/rust/doc/guide-pointers.md

 ~~~

 As you might guess, this kind of analysis is complex for a human, and therefore
 hard for a computer, too!
-There is an entire [tutorial devoted to borrowed
+There is an entire [guide devoted to references
-pointers and lifetimes](tutorial-lifetimes.html) that goes into lifetimes in
+and lifetimes](guide-lifetimes.html) that goes into lifetimes in
 great detail, so if you want the full details, check that out.

 # Returning Pointers